usama251993/itinerary-assistant-v2/README.md

 2. Transit Moule from Commit #3
 3. Trip Overview Component to be designed
 4. Add CanDeactivate guard on Trip Form

+#Commit #8:
+Improved the User Interface of Tabbed View Page by adding material icons Changes done only in ia-view-trip component
+Fixed the behaviour of date in tab header

+Transit is currently placed as the last entry of attractions array

+Further Steps:
+1. Add CanDeactivate Guard on Trip Form
+2. Lazily Load data while the trip is being edited or viewed
+  a.
+Lazy Loading to be achieved by cloning the newTrip property into a new property and loading only the active stepper specific contents in the newTrip property
+3. Migration of JSON Data into RDBMS data?